LabMedUK Awards

 The Association for Diagnostics & Laboratory Medicine (ADLM) Transatlantic Lecture was inaugurated in 1998 when the National Meeting was held in Glasgow.
 This was the 50th Anniversary of the founding of the ADLM (previously the AACC).
 The procedure for selecting the Transatlantic Lecture has evolved over this time.

+This award is given in alternate years.
 The speaker’s expenses will cover travel (economy) plus registration and accommodation for the full meeting.

 -